What are Restorative Approaches?

 The Centre has adopted restorative approaches to complement and enrich its existing rewards and sanctions policies.
-The Centre believes such practice can help make the school community are fairer, more harmonious and safer place to be.
+The Pendlebury Centre believes such practice can help make the school community a fairer, more harmonious and safer place to be.

 - Use of ‘restorative conversations’, led by trained staff, to de-escalate conflict between members of the school community.

-- Timetabling of ‘Emotional Interventions’ sessions to raise awareness of difficult emotions amongst ourselves and others, and in turn to develop self-management skills when such emotions arise.
+- Timetabling of ‘Emotional Interventions’ sessions to raise awareness of difficult emotions among ourselves and others, and in turn to develop self-management skills when such emotions arise.

 - Use of tangible rewards to encourage and recognise the efforts of young people who make progress in their social and emotional skills.